 Secret Woods Nature Center

 Want to get in on a Sunshine State secret?
 Put Secret Woods Nature Center on your list of Fort Lauderdale must-sees.
 The state’s first designated “urban wilderness,” this is a unique floodplain preserve that’s home to mangroves, a Cyprus strand, and a tropical hammock.

 And—surprise!—it’s just over a mile from the hustle and bustle of Fort Lauderdale.
 It deserves its name: it’s hidden under such a thick canopy of foliage that most passersby have no idea it’s there.
 But it’s definitely worth a stop, especially if you have youngsters on board.

 Secret Woods is a great place for families to discover nature together.
-Follow the interpretive trail to get up close and personal to local flora and fauna.
-Watch giant land crabs scurrying beneath mangroves, or cormorants cruising along New River.
-Stop along the way explore the nature center, and check out the Nature Play area.
+Follow the interpretive trail to get up close and personal with local flora and fauna.
+Watch giant land crabs scurrying beneath mangroves or cormorants cruising along New River.
+Stop along the way, explore the nature center, and check out the Nature Play area.
 Digging around is strongly encouraged!

 Everglades National Park

 Want to take in Southern Florida’s natural wonders up close?
 There’s no better place than Everglades National Park, set on the southern tip of the Sunshine State.
 This renowned wetland ecosystem stretches over 1.5 acres and is home to some of Florida’s most iconic flora and fauna.

 Explore the park’s mangroves, pine flatwoods, and sawgrass marshes for glimpses of hundreds of fascinating animal species, including the endangered Florida panther, Indian manatee, and Leatherback turtle.